umbraco/UmbracoDocs/12/umbraco-vendr/core/getting-started/umbraco-configuration.md

 ---
-description: Configuring Umbraco for Vendr.
+description: Configuring Umbraco for Umbraco Commerce.
 ---

 # Umbraco Configuration

-Before you can start to use Vendr, you need to configure Umbraco to allow access to the relevant sections.
-The Vendr UI is split over three sections within the Umbraco backoffice:
+Before you can start to use Umbraco Commerce, you need to configure Umbraco to allow access to the relevant sections.
+The Umbraco Commerce UI is split over three sections within the Umbraco backoffice:

 * **Settings** for managing the different store settings.
 * **Commerce** for managing store-related content (orders, discounts, etc).
-* **Content** for managing the Vendr products.
+* **Content** for managing the Umbraco Commerce products.

 In order to access these sections, you will need to ensure a User account with the relevant permissions to do so.
 When logged in as Administrator, access to the **Settings** and **Content** sections is already granted.